Michael Ball and Alfie Boe We tour on separate buses now

 “You felt a piece responsible about that,” observes Ball.
 “I changed into first-rate.”

 This is how Ball and Boe talk.
-They’re a linguistic tag-team, riffing off each different’s answers and competing to make the pointiest barb.
+They’re a linguistic tag team riffing off each different’s answers and competing to make the pointiest barb.

 RELATED ARTICLES :